Krut-Oskar/molnprojekt/README.md

 ## Website

+This part of the project was probably the most interesting one for me since I've never really built websites before.
+I chose to this with Flask in Python, as you can tell I'm not really a front end developer (yet), but I had a lot of fun.
+One of the more challenging parts was to figure out a way to manage secrets (API keys etc.) when uploading it to a cloud service.
+I chose to use Azure Key Vault to store my secrets and then acces them through their Python libraries.
+One nice thing with building the app in Flask is the ability to pass variable and use Python code inside the html files.
+In the end I chose to try to deploy the website to Azure in a docker container since I've never tried that before.

 ## API

 Because of restrictions of certain API:s I chose to call the API:s from the backend of the website, instead of from a Azure Function.
 This is because some of the API:s didn't allow any retention of data, and I didn't want to risk anything by saving the data in the database.
-I could have used an azure function to call the with either a timing trigger or HTTP Request trigger, but since that would only mean an extra step instead of just calling it directly from the website backend.
+I could have used an azure function to call the with either a timing trigger or HTTP Request trigger, but that would only mean an extra step instead of just calling it directly from the website backend.
+The API that I used is [ResRobot](https://www.trafiklab.se/api/trafiklab-apis/resrobot-v2/timetables/) and I got the API key from [Trafiklab](https://www.trafiklab.se).

 ## Future

+In the future I would like to try to integrate some kind of integration with my cell phone either in the form of an app that can send notifications or maybe an sms service.

+I would also like to make the application more open for other people to use.
+This could done by making a setup page where you can choose the closes subway stop to you etc. You could also include more API:s like a weather API to make more accurate weather predictions.

+Last but not least it would be interesting to train a machine learning model to make the decision depending on the weather instead of harcoding a temperature value.
+I could make the model take in more data such as rain/snow the weather forecast for the whole day etc. Afterall the temperature is not the only deciding factor to if you should bike or take the train.